| In October 1878 Joshua Norton-1 put

 to grant women the vote.
 That was 12 years before Wyoming became

 the first state to enact suffrage.
+According to

 Herbert Asbury in The Barbary Coast (1933), His Highness